dgroomes/react-playground/hierarchical-state/README.md

     something.
   * DONE.
 Turn the "lucky numbers" component into a "dice roll" component.
 This component will fetch from a mock HTTP/JSON API using the mocked fetch, and it will show the roll value and have a re-roll button.
+  * DONE (pretty decent; this shows the double fetching problem) Show the fetch count.
+I tried abstracting a GameApiClientClient and other things but the demo was getting out of scope.
+I think I want like a global fetchCount state or something.
+Should I set it via props or use the Context API?
+  * Fix the double fetching problem.
+I think I need to push state up out of the GameDieRoll component.
+Not really sure.
+    I'm hoping to find multiple ways to solve this problem.

 ## Reference